-- 1. The text^{1/2} of the Agreement (and the Protocol thereto) between the Republic of Zimbabwe and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Agreement was approved by the Agency's Board of Governors on 29 March 1995 and signed in Vienna on 26 June 1995. - 2.
-The Agreement entered into force, pursuant to Article 24, on 26 June 1995.
-The Protocol entered into force on the same day, pursuant to Article II.
+- 1. The text of the Agreement (and the Protocol thereto) between the Kingdom of Saudi Arabia and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Agreement on 16 June 2005.
+It was signed in Vienna on 16 June 2005. - 2.
+Pursuant to Article 24 of the Agreement, the Agreement entered into force on 13 January 2009, the date upon which the Agency received from Saudi Arabia written notification that Saudi Arabia's statutory and constitutional requirements for entry into force had been met.
+Pursuant to Article II of the Protocol, the Protocol entered into force on the same date.